 1) The positioning of this line is important, TestValue should always be the first column returned.
 This is the result of your test.
 It could be an integer value.
 It could be a string.
 It can be anything – put something here that is USEFUL to what you are doing.
 If you’ve ever tried a RAWSQL monitor before and all though it works the actual data it is bringing back has incorrect column names or the data is wrong, it’s likely because this is not the first column.
 The value being generated here is looking at the current date and time and getting the difference, in minutes between now and the last contact.
 This column needs to return as the name TestValue.

 2) This column is the identityfield.
+This column always needs to be the second column returned or the monitor will revert to using the ComputerID instead.
 This is the column that helps to distinguish whether additional alerts should be triggered for a monitor based on the computerid.
 This can be anything as long as it is unique to your condition that the RAWSQL monitor is checking for.
 For example, in the above query it is the computername, but think of this column as a way to ensure you don’t get multiple alerts for the same failure whilst also giving you the ability to extract some reasonable information into the view.
 For example, I have another RAWSQL monitor that highlights when domain administrator accounts have been recently created.
 My identity field on THAT monitor is Client Name – UserAccountNameCreated.
 Pick an IdentityField that works well, because you can see it on the status tab on internal monitors.
 This column needs to return as IdentityField.

 3) Is working out the last contact time based on the check in last contact value and the last heartbeat.